Jaffna kingdom: Cankili II the usurper

 Cankili II was supported by the Kandy rulers.
 After the fall of the Jaffna kingdom, the two unnamed princesses of Jaffna had been married to Senarat's stepsons, Kumarasingha and Vijayapala.
-Cankili II expectably received military aid from the Thanjavur Nayak Kingdom.
-On his part, Raghunatha Nayak of Thanjavur made attempts to recover the Jaffna Kingdom for his protege, the Prince of Rameshwaram.
-However, all attempts to recover the Jaffna Kingdom from the Portuguese met with failure.
+Cankili II, as expected, received military support from the Thanjavur Nayak kingdom.
+In turn, Raghunatha Nayak of Thanjavur made attempts to recover the Jaffna kingdom for his protégé, the Prince of Rameshwaram.
+However, all attempts to recover the Jaffna kingdom from the Portuguese met with failure.

 By June 1619, there were two Portuguese expeditions: a naval expedition that was repulsed by the Karaiyars and another expedition by Filipe de Oliveira and his 5,000 strong land army which was able to inflict defeat on Cankili II.
 Cankili, along with every surviving member of the royal family were captured and taken to Goa, where he was hanged.
 The remaining captives were encouraged to become monks or nuns in the holy orders, and as most obliged, it avoided further claimants to the Jaffna throne.
 In 1620 Migapulle Arachchi, with a troop of Thanjavur soldiers, revolted against the Portuguese and was defeated.
 A second rebellion was led by a chieftain called Varunakulattan with the support of Raghunatha Nayak.